juliaguida/oystercard/intro_to_the_web/walkthroughs/sinatra_using_forms.md

 [Back to the Challenge](../sinatra_defining_a_route.md)

 It's inconvenient to enter the cat's name directly in the URL.
 Let's create a form to ask for the cat's name.
-Modify your erb template:
+Modify your ERB template:

 ```erb
 <% if @name %>